Galeazzi Fracture vs Monteggia

 What is a Galeazzi fracture?

-A Galeazzi fracture dislocation, often associated with distal radioulnar joint dislocation, is a specific type of forearm injury characterized by a full fracture dislocation of the radius (one of the two long bones in the forearm) and a dislocation of the distal radioulnar joint located near the wrist.
+A Galeazzi fracture dislocation, often associated with distal radioulnar joint dislocation, is a specific type of forearm injury characterized by a distal radius fracture (one of the two long bones in the forearm) and a dislocation of the distal radioulnar joint located near the wrist.
 This injury typically results from a direct impact or a fall on an outstretched hand.
 It requires prompt medical attention to realign the bones and stabilize the joint, often necessitating surgical intervention to achieve proper healing.

 What is a Monteggia fracture?